• Skip to primary navigation

 • Versatile – we like to serve our chickpea omelette with fried mushrooms and vegan cheese, but anything goes.
 Whatever you’d usually add to an omelette, or whatever whacky ingredients you want to add, it’s up to you.

-• No flipping required – when making a vegan omelette, or even pancakes, flipping is the stage where it could all go horribly wrong.
+• No flipping required – when making a vegan omelette, pancakes or vegan frittata, flipping is the stage where it could all go horribly wrong.
 We’ve tested this recipe with and without flipping – the good news is that it doesn’t need flipping.
 If you want to brown the other side of your chickpea flour omelette, and you’ve got the confidence and skills, it does work, but it might take practice!

 • ‘Secret’ ingredient – chickpea flour really is a top-notch vegan ingredient.
 While it’s not a true secret as we quite openly use it here, the ‘secret’ is out – chickpea flour is great for replicating eggs, and that’s why it has to be used in this recipe!
 It just wouldn’t work with anything else.
 It has unique properties!